MGH Institute and Benson-Henry Institute Collaborative Program

-Designed according to the standards of practice of the American Holistic Nurses Association (AHNA), the programs provide an innovative blend of course work and clinical experience.
+Designed according to the standards of practice of the American Holistic Nurses Association (AHNA), the program provides an innovative blend of course work and clinical experience.

-The programs are endorsed by the American Holistic Nurses' Certification Corporation (AHNCC).
+The program ia endorsed by the American Holistic Nurses' Certification Corporation (AHNCC).
 Nurses who complete the program will be eligible to sit for national certification by the AHNCC .

-“The programs’ curriculum is grounded in scientific theory and evidence-based interventions and is reflective of holistic nursing, with healing the whole person as its goal,” said MGH Institute School of Nursing Associate Professor Janice Goodman, PhD, RN, PMHCNS-BC.
+“The programs’ curriculum is grounded in scientific theory and evidence-based interventions and is reflective of holistic nursing, with healing the whole person as its goal,” said MGH Institute School of Nursing Professor Janice Goodman, PhD, RN, PMHCNS-BC, PMHNP-BC.
 “It emphasizes practices of intentionality, presence, and mindfulness to facilitate healing in others, and draws on nursing knowledge, theories, research, intuition, and creativity.”

 Dr. Goodman, who is Coordinator for the Mind Body Spirit certificate programs, added that a focus on nurse self-care and personal development is integrated throughout the program.

-Students will have direct contact with nationally renowned faculty and preceptors in the field of mind body spirit nursing and integrative health therapies.
-The Benson-Henry Institute will serve as one of the primary sites for clinical practica.
-In addition, students will have the opportunity to participate in a wide range of research projects.
+Students have direct contact with nationally renowned faculty in the field of mind body spirit nursing and integrative health therapies.

 "For centuries, mind/body interventions have improved people's health," said Benson-Henry Institute Director Gregory L. Fricchione, MD, who also is Associate Chief of Psychiatry at Massachusetts General Hospital.
 “This is a wonderful opportunity to partner with the MGH Institute to offer nurses a way to enhance patient care.”